cgfulton/data-plant/README.md

 ## Overview

-What is ML Plant?
+What is Data Plant?

-ML Plant is an opinionated machine learning concept-first approach to deliver machine learning operations.
+Data Plant is an opinionated machine learning concept-first approach to deliver data centric machine learning operations.

-Our goal is to define machine learning operational processes using high level abstract concepts.
+Our goal is to define data processes using abstract constructs.

-We believe that true value is inherently derived from concepts with implementation being solely a means to an ends.
+We believe that value is inherently derived through `ideas` and that a `implementations` are solely **Means To An Ends**.

 ## Data Concepts

 ### Data Analysis

-`Data Analysis` inspects data for useful information and conclusions.
+[Data Analysis](./data-analysis) inspects data for useful information and conclusions.

 ### Data Cleaning